-- Females and higher income youth reported higher rates of stealing alcohol. - by Asian American youth were most likely to obtain alcohol from their siblings. - Higher income youth reported greater access through parties and other social sources than lower income youth. - Latino/Latina and White youth were highest in obtaining alcohol from their parents with permission.
+- Females and higher income youth reported higher rates of stealing alcohol. - Latino/Latina, Black/African American, followed by Asian American youth were most likely to obtain alcohol from their siblings. - Higher income youth reported greater access through parties and other social sources than lower income youth. - Latino/Latina and White youth were highest in obtaining alcohol from their parents with permission.